Our City Our Plan

 • with the continued approvals of high rises on small blocks of land, what do you propose to do about the fragile infrastructure which is hardly coping now, and also water usage.

-gireland asked over 3 years ago
+gireland asked almost 4 years ago

 The City monitors and manages its demand of trunk infrastructure (including water supply, sewerage, transport, stormwater quality and public parks and land for community facilities networks) and services through its growth monitoring program and infrastructure demand modelling.
 These programs of work are reviewed regularly to ensure that the city’s levels and quality of infrastructure and services meet the endorsed standards that are outlined in the Local Government Infrastructure Plan (LGIP) within Part 4 of the City Plan.